HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 These `<img>`s don't contain any image content at all.
 Instead, they're being used for two purposes: for layout (as [spacer GIFs](https://en.wikipedia.org/wiki/Spacer_GIF)) or as [tracking beacons](https://en.wikipedia.org/wiki/Web_beacon).

 Any newly authored website should use CSS for layout and the [Beacon API](https://developer.mozilla.org/en-US/docs/Web/API/Beacon_API) for tracking.
-Lots of existing content will use tracking pixels and spacer GIFs forever, but it's disheartening that the desktop number here is unchanged from [last year](https://almanac.httparchive.org/en/2021/media#fig-5), and that the mobile number has only shrunk by a tiny amount.
-[Old habits](https://developers.facebook.com/docs/meta-pixel/implementation/marketing-api#intialize-img) [die hard](https://spacergif.org/stats/)!
+Lots of existing content will use tracking pixels and spacer GIFs forever, but it's disheartening that the desktop number here is unchanged from [last year](../2021/media#fig-5), and that the mobile number has only shrunk by a tiny amount. <a hreflang="en" href="https://developers.facebook.com/docs/meta-pixel/implementation/marketing-api#intialize-img">Old habits</a> <a hreflang="en" href="https://spacergif.org/stats/">die hard</a>!

 Wherever possible, we excluded these not-really-an-image `<img>`s from our analysis.